NickWentworth/portfolio/src/posts/chess/2-move-generation.md

 ## Sliding Pieces

 The final 3 piece types, `Bishop`, `Rook`, and `Queen` are slightly more difficult to find moves for, due to the nature of their movement.
-They are able to move continuously in a direction, but upon hitting any piece they must stop.
-The process for efficiently generating these moves are as follows:
+They can move continuously in a direction, but upon hitting any piece, they must stop.
+The process for efficiently generating these moves is as follows:

 1. Generate sliding rays for the current square on the board, in whichever directions the piece can attack
     - This is done by starting from the square and incrementally shifting in the direction, `OR`-ing as we go, until we eventually shift onto the other side of the board.